1. Purpose

 We understand that customers on joint accounts may face additional barriers to accessing debt assistance, particularly where the other person on the account is a perpetrator.
 This may include not having access to financial information, being unaware of a debt and being apprehensive about the prospect of coming into contact with the perpetrator.

-• Take steps to ensure your confidentiality is protected from other persons on the account
+• Take steps to ensure your confidentiality is protected from other persons on the account, such as keeping details of calls with South East Water confidential, and not disclosing the personal information of one joint customer to another.

 • Ensure that you can access support without having any contact with the perpetrator